-- Shop local and get your fix of handmade good at City Hall Farmer’s Market.
+- Shop local and get your fix of handmade goods at local farmers markets.
 Check out our full guide to farmers markets in Houston, too!

 - Play and jog at all the best parks in the Houston area– bring your sunscreen, bug spray, and a camera!

 - Catch a free play or show on the hill at Miller Outdoor Theater.
+All performances are canceled through July at the moment, but hopefully, the free outdoor theater returns after that.
 Be sure to bring your blankets, bug spray, and a picnic to enjoy a totally free event with the kids!
 It’s always one of the best free things to do in Houston on the weekend!

 - Dive into the world of the fun and the funky at Smither Park, home of the Orange Show, the Beer Can House, and the Art Car Museum.
+Some of these spaces are temporarily closed, but did reopen for Memorial Day weekend, so we’re hopeful they’ll be full reopen soon.
 It’s the weirdest and best thing to do with kids and toddlers!

 - Check out Free Museum Family Days on Thursdays and get free admission to the Museum of Fine Arts Houston and several other museums!